-- (a) Providing that a dog/s is kept under effective control, the following areas are provided for as designated off-lead dog exercise areas at all times: - Berkeley Place Park, Oamaru - Fenwick Park South, Oamaru - Awamoa Park East, Oamaru - Cape Wanbrow, Oamaru (see restrictions for grazed areas), - Glen Eden Reserve, (Oamaru) (see restrictions for grazed areas and access during lambing season) - Glen Warren Reserve (see restrictions for grazed areas and access during lambing season) - Sefton Place Reserve, Otematata - Kurow Railway Reserve, Kurow - Omarama Recreation Reserve (eastern end). - Harbour Terrace, Kakanui (Ocean side of road only) for consideration - (b) It is the responsibility of all dDog owners tomust carry a lead for their dogs at all times while in public places.
+- (a) Providing that a dog/s is kept under effective control, the following areas are provided for as designated off-lead dog exercise areas at all times: - i.
+Berkeley Place Park, Oamaru - ii.
+Fenwick Park South, Oamaru - iii.
+Awamoa Park East, Oamaru - iv.
+Cape Wanbrow, Oamaru (see restrictions for grazed areas), - v.
+Glen Eden Reserve, (Oamaru) (see restrictions for grazed areas and access during lambing season) - vi.
+Glen Warren Reserve (see restrictions for grazed areas and access during lambing season) - vii.
+Sefton Place Reserve, Otematata - viii.
+Kurow Railway Reserve, Kurow - ix.
+Omarama Recreation Reserve (eastern end). - (b) It is the responsibility of all dog owners to carry a lead for their dogs at all times while in public places.

-4.2.1.3 Prohibited areas
+4.2.1.3 Prohibited dog areas

-- (a) The following are Prohibited dog areas: - Commercial areas of central Oamaru: Thames Street, Severn Street (between the intersection with Usk Street through to the southern boundary of Takaro Park) and Harbour Street; and between Farnham Street and Clare Street at the North-end shopping area of Oamaru Potentially change to on-lead - Oamaru coastal area between Harbourside Gardens and Holmes Wharf - Oamaru coastal area between the commercial Oamaru Penguin Colony and Bushy Beach - Moeraki coastal area between Okahau Point and Katiki Point - Shag Point coastal area - Kakanui Esplanade Reserve coastal area - All sportsgrounds namely: Centennial Park, Weston Park, King George Park, Awamoa Park West, Mill Domain, Kurow Domain - Within 10 metres of children's play equipment on Council managed reserves - Within 10 metres of any identified protected wildlife colony throughout the District - Between the hours of sunset and sunrise, Oamaru Harbour coastal area between Holmes Wharf and the commercial Oamaru Penguin Colony. - In all relevant public reserves during the lambing season. - (b) A dog on a lead and under continuous control may pass through a Prohibited dog area when it is used as a ton any thoroughfare passing through the Prohibited dog area and and/or where no other reasonable route exists to the dog owner's destination.
-Passage through a Prohibited dog area in such circumstances must be via the shortest available route. access exists to an area where a dog may be exercised. - (c) The following dogs are exempt from the prohibitions identified in clauses (a) and (b): - i.
-Bona-fide Guide dogs

-- ii.i.
-Certified Hearing Ear dogs Disability assist dogs being used for that purpose or accompanying a person genuinely engaged in the dog's training. - iii.
-Companion dogs (certified by the Top Dog Companion Trust) - iv.ii.
-Any dogs belonging to a "specified agency" pursuant to section 2 of the Act e.g. Police dogs and being used in the course of the specified agency's work. - ∀.iii.
-Dogs being used by Security guards in the course of employment. - vi.iv.
+- (a) The following are Prohibited dog areas: - Commercial areas of central Oamaru: Thames Street, Severn Street (between the intersection with Usk Street and Isis Street), Harbour Street; and between Farnham Street and Clare Street at the North-end shopping area of Oamaru - ii.
+Oamaru coastal area between Harbourside Gardens and Holmes Wharf - iii.
+Oamaru coastal area between the commercial Oamaru Penguin Colony and Bushy Beach - iv.
+Moeraki coastal area between Okahau Point and Katiki Point - v.
+Shag Point Scenic Reserve - vi.
+Kakanui Esplanade Reserve coastal area - vii.
+All sportsgrounds namely: Centennial Park, Weston Park, King George Park, Awamoa Park West, Mill Domain, Kurow Domain - viii.
+Within 10 metres of children's play equipmen on Council managed reserves - ix.
+Within 10 metres of any identified protected wildlife colony throughout the District - x.
+Between the hours of sunset and sunrise, Oamaru Harbour coastal area between Holmes Wharf and the commercial Oamaru Penguin Colony. - xi.
+In all relevant public reserves during the lambing season. - (b) A dog on a lead and under continuous control may pass through a Prohibited dog area when it is used as a thoroughfare and/or no other reasonable access exists to an area where a dog may be exercised. - (c) The following dogs are exempt from the prohibitions identified in clauses (a) and (b): - Bona-fide Guide dogs - ii.
+Certified Hearing Ear dogs - iii.
+Companion dogs (certified by the Top Dog Companion Trust) - iv.
+Any dogs belonging to a "specified agency" pursuant to section 2 of the Act e.g. Police dogs - v.
+Dogs being used by Security guards - vi.
 Dogs securely confined in or on a vehicle.